Chooks-to-Go: Operations

-Chooks-to-Go has a delivery service for certain areas for a minimal fixed delivery fee of PHP30.
-Customer Service Associates take telephone orders and relay these to hubs, with software automatically determining the best hub based on customer location.
+Chooks-to-Go has a delivery service for certain areas for a minimal fixed delivery fee of ₱30.
+Customer Service Associates take telephone orders and relay these to hubs, with software automatically determining the nearest hub based on customer location.

 For marketing, Chooks-to-Go periodically conducts promotions, which may be on a national or local level.
 Site selection guidelines are strictly observed, while pre-opening campaigns for new stores are held and in-store merchandising is standardized.

+In 2024, Chooks-to-Go has 1,800 take-out stores with 37 dine-in restaurants nationwide.
+CEO Kenneth Cheng announced its expansion with additional 100 take-out stores and 40 more dine-in stores, in line with its "Food Made Better" and #Manok Ng Bayan advertising campaigns.